anderson-pids/anderson-pids/README.md

 -->

 ## About me
-- 🔭 I’m currently working on golang projects + kafka + prometheus + grafana/datadog + kubernetes
+- 🔭 I’m currently looking for golang projects to develop
-- 🌱 I’m currently learning about IaC, containers orchestration, tools and techniques of observability
+- 🌱 I’m currently learning about techniques of observability
-- 👯 I’m looking for new fintech projects to collaborate
-- 🤔 I’m exploring new technologies, trying to start a blog to describe my discovers and studyng to develop software in performatic way
+- 🤔 I’m exploring new technologies, trying to start a blog to describe my discovers
-- 💬 Ask me about observability

 ## :gear: Stats: